Data Owner Introduction to Immuta

 - HDFS Principal: An HDFS principal that is linked to the user's Immuta account.
 Only an admin may set this field.
 Your HDFS User Principal is used to provide access to Immuta's HDFS Access Pattern.
 Although you cannot change or remove your HDFS principal (it must be set by an Administrator), you can associate it with a Project Purpose to access data in HDFS under that purpose.

 - Receive System Notifications as Emails: The user can opt to receive email notifications.
+To create and manage webhooks that notify users or other systems of activity in Immuta, follow our Managing Webhooks instructions in the API Reference Guides section.

 SQL Credentials Tab